 Like social media.

 Or what if you rely on visual social platforms like Instagram or Pinterest for traffic?
-You bet you want some good quality, HD photos that wasn’t taken with your iPhone camera.
+You bet you want some good quality, HD photos that weren’t taken with your iPhone camera.

 When your pin is put in a pool of other pins, what makes people click on yours over someone else’s?
 Pinterest is a visual marketing platform so people will naturally gravitate towards clicking something that’s attention-grabbing and inspirational.